MortalJin/Interactive-Lab-Hub/Lab 1/README.md

 it aloud.

 **Are there things that seemed better on paper than when acted out?**
+It’s difficult to illustrate the interaction of crossing the street on paper, but it can be portrayed very vividly in real life.

 **Did new ideas about the piece surface once you were on your feet?**
+We're considering whether we should introduce more variables, such as multiple traffic lights or having someone act as a car crossing the street.

 **Are there key moments in the interaction where things could go in a different direction?**
 Iterate your storyboards to capture key non-sequential aspects of the interaction.

+It is possible.
+For example, a pedestrian might be looking at their phone and miss the green light, or ignore the red light.

 ## Part C. Prototype the Light (light first!)